abyanmajid/abyanmajid/README.md

-hey! i'm abyan. i love to work on bold ideas built on huge bets.
+hey! i'm abyan. i love to work on things that promise asymmetric impact.

 **more about me: https://a3n.sh/**